DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 Amidst such an eye-catching cyber boom, one of the fastest growing areas is video consumption.
 Currently, there are 433 million Chinese online viewers.
-Demand for online videos is so strong that some describe Chinese cyberspace as an “entertainment highway” instead of an “information highway.”[^09LiChina_5] The proliferation of video-sharing services, such as Youku, Tudou, Xunlei, LeTV, and Bilibili, further nurtured a dynamic video culture including cell-phone movies, Flash animations, spoof videos, and amateur journalism.[^09LiChina_6] What is missing from this
+Demand for online videos is so strong that some describe Chinese cyberspace as an 'entertainment highway' instead of an 'information highway.'[^09LiChina_5] The proliferation of video-sharing services, such as Youku, Tudou, Xunlei, LeTV, and Bilibili, further nurtured a dynamic video culture including cell-phone movies, Flash animations, spoof videos, and amateur journalism.[^09LiChina_6] What is missing from this